ccoupe/mqtt-camera-motion/README.md

 sudo cp touchpi.json /usr/local/etc/mqtt-camera
 ```

 Create a directory for the python code.
-I'll use /usr/local/lib and copy it.
+I'll use /usr/local/lib Copy to it.

 ```
 sudo cp mqtt-motion-video.py /usr/local/lib/